Take a look at the year’s biggest events and newsmakers.

 So much can happen in 366 days.
 A leap year, 2016 was filled with moments of joy, hope, triumph, disappointment, and tragedy.

 Athletes thrilled us with their impressive skills and gave us reason to cheer.
 An American astronaut returned to Earth after a long stay in space and moved us closer to the goal of distant-space travel.
 Powerful forces of nature rocked nations and united us to offer help.
-And as one U.S. president entered his final days in office, the next president was chosen in a surprising win.
+And as one U.S. president entered his final days in office, the next president was chosen in an election season full of surprises.